I tried gourmet food prepared from chicken feathers. Here’s how it’s made – and what it tasted like - KESQ

 One of the biggest challenges is production costs – a common issue for alternative meats, including “lab-grown” meat options.
 The feathers must undergo a 34-hour extraction process, which is both time consuming and financially strenuous.
 The company currently works in partnership with only one farm, keeping production at a modest scale.

-To scale up, Kittibanthorn hopes to set up a production plant where the chicken feathers would be fermented with enzymes on a larger scale, and the process would be powered by excess heat from other production lines – resulting in less overall energy consumption and lower costs.
+To scale up, Kittibanthorn and Washington hope to set up a production plant where the chicken feathers would be fermented with enzymes on a larger scale, and the process would be powered by excess heat from other production lines – resulting in less overall energy consumption and lower costs.

-Tackling feather waste is just the start and Kittibanthorn hopes that it could inspire action to prevent waste across the industry.
+Tackling feather waste is just the start and they hope that it could inspire action to prevent waste across the industry.

-Kittibanthorn is in the process of securing the Novel Foods EU Certification, so that Kera’s products can be legally sold at a large scale.
-The process can take years, though exceptions have been made for certain sustainable innovations, he says.
+Kera is in the process of securing the Novel Foods EU Certification, so that its products can be legally sold at a large scale.
+The process can take years, though exceptions have been made for certain sustainable innovations, says Kittibanthorn.

 The-CNN-Wire